HUMAN-MACHINE INTERFACE

 - easily accessible for service and maintenance;

-- mounted in such a way as to minimize the possibility of damage due to activities such as materials handling.
+- mounted in such a way as to minimize the possibility of damage due to activities such as material handling.

 Actuators of manually operated control devices shall be selected and installed so that:

-- they are located at a height of not less than 0.6 m above the service surface and are easily reachable by the operator when he is in his normal working position;
+- they are located at a height of not less than 0.6 m above the service surface and are easily reachable by the operator when in his normal working position;

 - the operator does not find himself in a dangerous situation when operating them.